numpy/numpy/doc/neps/missing-data.rst

 to use it.

-This NEP proposes to integrate a mask-based missing data solution into NumPy, with an additional NA bit pattern-based missing data solution that can be implemented  concurrently or later integrating seamlessly with the mask-based solution.
+This NEP proposes to integrate a mask-based missing data solution into NumPy, with an additional bitpattern-based missing data solution that can be implemented  concurrently or later integrating seamlessly with the mask-based solution.

-The mask-based solution and the NA bit pattern-based solutions in this proposal offer the exact same missing value abstraction, with several differences in performance, memory overhead, and flexibility.
+The mask-based solution and the bitpattern-based solutions in this proposal offer the exact same missing value abstraction, with several differences in performance, memory overhead, and flexibility.

-The mask-based solution is more flexible, supporting all behaviors of the NA bit pattern-based solution, but leaving the hidden values untouched whenever an element is masked.
+The mask-based solution is more flexible, supporting all behaviors of the bitpattern-based solution, but leaving the hidden values untouched whenever an element is masked.

-The NA bit pattern-based solution requires less memory, is bit-level compatible with the 64-bit floating point representation used in R, but does not preserve the hidden values and in fact requires stealing at least one bit pattern from the underlying dtype to represent the missing
+The bitpattern-based solution requires less memory, is bit-level compatible with the 64-bit floating point representation used in R, but does not preserve the hidden values and in fact requires stealing at least one bit pattern from the underlying dtype to represent the missing